eduardomansi/Random-Forest-/README.md

 We can observe the confusion matrix in FIG2 to notice that the overall OOB error comes from a 19.43% error from wrongly predicting flops and a 10.37% error from wrongly predicting hits.

-As for the predictor&#39;s importance, we plotted their permutation importance in FIG 3 which clearly highlights instrumentalness as the most important factor.
+As for the predictor&#39;s importance, I plotted their permutation importance in FIG 3 which clearly highlights instrumentalness as the most important factor.
 Just for interpretation purposes, the way these values are determined comes from permuting all the OOB values from a predictor (so you break the real relationship with the target) and then try them with each tree.
 If the error after permuting the predictor&#39;s values doesn&#39;t increase significantly, then it means that the variable wasn&#39;t very important.
 Then the difference between the error from the real data and the permuted data for a specific predictor is going to be averaged across all trees and normalized by the standard deviation of the differences.
 So, in the end, the variables with the higher difference between errors (Highest decrease of accuracy) are going to be the most important for our model.

 FIG1.